skypjack/entt/docs/md/signal.md

 ```

 In order to register an instance of a class to a dispatcher, its type must
-expose one or more member functions the arguments of which are such that
+expose one or more member functions the arguments of which are such that `E &`
-`const E &` can be converted to them for each type of event `E`, no matter what
+can be converted to them for each type of event `E`, no matter what the return
-the return value is.<br/>
+value is.<br/>
 The name of the member function aimed to receive the event must be provided to
 the `connect` member function of the sink in charge for the specific event: